 TGbe editor: please revise the following paragraph as shown below [CID 17652]

-The format of a Per-STA Profile subelement is defined in Figure 9-1002s (Per-STA Profile subelement of the Probe Request Multi-Link element format).
+The format of the (#17652) Per-STA Profile subelement is defined in Figure 9-1002s (Per-STA Profile subelement of the Probe Request Multi-Link element format).

 TGbe editor: please revise the following paragraph as shown below [CID 17661]

 The Complete Profile Requested subfield is set to 1 when complete profile of the AP identified by the Link ID subfield is requested as defined in 35.3.4.2 (Use of multi-link probe request and response).
-Otherwise, the subfield is set to 0.
+Otherwise, the Complete Profile Requested (#17661) subfield is set to 0.

 9.4.2.312.4 Reconfiguration Multi-Link element